What is AIDS?

 The practice of unprotected oral sex carries the risk of HIV infection?

-To avoid transmission of HIV is recommended condom use during sex, use of disposable syringes and needles, test blood to be transfused and wear and gloves when handling potentially contaminated wounds or liquids.
-Pregnant women should get tested for AIDS test and start prenatal care as soon as possible.
+To avoid transmission of HIV it is recommended to use a condom during intercourse, use of disposable syringes and needles, blood test to be transfused and use and gloves when handling potentially contaminated wounds or liquids.
+Pregnant women should be tested for AIDS and begin prenatal care as soon as possible.

 1. Open the package carefully - never with teeth - not to pierce the condom.
 Put the condom only when the penis is erect.